bookofproofs/bookofproofs.github.io/_sources/history/18th-century/fourier.md

 **Joseph Fourier** studied the mathematical theory of heat conduction.
 He established the partial differential equation governing heat diffusion and solved it by using infinite series of trigonometric functions.

 ### Mathematical Profile (Excerpt):
-* After the death of his first wife, with whom he had three children, he remarried and Joseph was the ninth of the twelve children of this second marriage.
-* Joseph's mother died went he was nine years old and his father died the following year.
 * There Joseph studied Latin and French and showed great promise.
 * In 1787 Fourier decided to train for the priesthood and entered the Benedictine abbey of St Benoit-sur-Loire.
 * Fourier was unsure if he was making the right decision in training for the priesthood.